 Employee training isn’t a nice-to-have element of human resources management, it’s a must-have.
-From training on your company’s vision and mission, to compliance training, to life skills training such as time management, the knowledge of your staff is directly linked to the success of your business.
+From training on your company’s vision and mission, to compliance training, to soft skills training such as time management, the knowledge of your staff is directly linked to the success of your business.
 Follow these ten basic employee training principles to make sure you’re doing it right.

 #1 – Train Every Day

 The most important of all employee training principles is to view training as an ongoing process, not a single event.
 When you train every day, in one form or another, it becomes part of your culture.

 Learning objectives define what your employees will be able to do when they complete a training program.
 Objectives are multi-tiered.
 You should have objectives for your overall training plan, for broad training topics, for individual courses, and for sections within those courses.

 #3 – Address Skills Gaps

 Often, it’s easy to know where to apply your employee training principles.
 Compliance training, for example, is a given.
 In other instances, you need to conduct a thorough gap analysis to identify specific areas where employees lack the skills they need to be successful.

 For training to transfer to the workplace, it’s important that all employees receive a consistent message.
 Consistency is one of the many benefits of online training.
 It’s also important to ensure that managers, trainers, and mentors are delivering a consistent message as well.